xoolive/traffic/readme.md

 loglevel('DEBUG')
 ```

+- I encountered this issue, here is how to fix it.

+First of all, thank you.
+All kinds of corrections are welcome.

+I can include your fix in the code and push it.
+But since you did the job, you
+may want to file a [PR](https://yangsu.github.io/pull-request-tutorial/) and
+keep the authorship.
+It is also easier for me to keep track of corrections and
+remember why things are the way they are.

 - I want to know more about AIRAC files

 When you import `airac` from `traffic.data`, you need to set a path to a